yvelikova/axway-open-docs/content/en/docs/central/feauth_oauth.md

   API proxies can be secured with a client authentication policy.
 Learn how to set up an OAuth front-end security policy on an API proxy.
 ---
-_Estimated reading time: 5 minutes_
+_Estimated reading time_: 5 minutes

 ## Before you start